wanxiankai/insightful/apps/web-app/README.md

 [**English**](./README.md) | [**中文**](./README.zh-CN.md)

 **Insightful** is a full-stack web application that leverages the power of Large Language Models to automatically transcribe and summarize your meeting recordings.
-Simply upload an audio or video file, and our asynchronous AI pipeline will generate a concise summary and a list of actionable items for you.
+Upload an audio/video file or **record directly in your browser**, and our asynchronous AI pipeline will generate a concise summary and actionable items for you.

 This project is built with a modern, type-safe, and scalable tech stack, designed to showcase advanced full-stack development, Monorepo architecture, and seamless deployment practices.

+## 🆕 Latest Updates

+### 🎙️ Live Recording Module (NEW)
+- **Browser-based recording** with real-time audio capture
+- **Instant processing** - recordings automatically uploaded and analyzed
+- **Smart error recovery** and cross-browser compatibility
+- **Visual recording controls** with duration tracking and status indicators

+### 📱 Enhanced User Experience (UPDATED)
+- **Fixed upload zone** - stays accessible while scrolling through job history
+- **Optimized scrolling performance** - independent job list scrolling with smooth animations
+- **Responsive design improvements** - better mobile and tablet experience
+- **Touch-optimized interactions** for mobile devices

 ---